-This is the fifth chapter in the “Hello, world!” for LEDE article series.
+This is the fifth chapter in the “Hello, world!” for OpenWrt article series.
 At this point, you should've already accomplished the following tasks:

 If you missed one or more of these steps, review the previous chapters.